 What Types of Anxiety Disorder Effects Teens?

-There are a wide range of mental health disorders that impact teenagers on a daily basis, but none are more common than the many different anxiety disorders categorized in the DSM-5.
-In fact, studies suggest that 32% of all teenagers have been diagnosed with an anxiety disorder.
-Still, it is important to understand what types of anxiety disorder effects teens, because it may affect treatment options.
+A wide range of mental health disorders impact teenagers daily, but none are more common than the many anxiety disorders categorized in the DSM-5.
+Studies suggest that 32% of all teenagers have been diagnosed with an anxiety disorder.
+Still, it is essential to understand what types of anxiety disorders affect teens because it may affect treatment options.

 A human’s teenage years are critical to that individual’s overall growth and development – not just physically but mentally, emotionally, socially, and spiritually.
 Anything getting in the way of that growth and development – such as an anxiety disorder – can be troublesome.

 While anxiety disorders can severely disrupt a teenager’s ability to live a happy, healthy, quality, and meaningful life, there is good news is that anxiety disorders are highly treatable.
 The problem is most people with an anxiety disorder aren’t getting the treatment they deserve.

 Excessive, persistent, and prolonged feelings of anxiety, worry, fear, or doubt characterize an anxiety disorder.
 The anxiety is so severe that it negatively impacts the individual’s performance at work or school, social life, relationships, and other essential daily activities.

 When diagnosing an anxiety disorder, mental health professionals look for several symptoms associated with anxiety, worry, or fear – including restlessness (feeling on edge), frequent fatigue, difficulty concentrating or focusing, irritability, muscle tension, and sleep disturbance.